-- Read your admission letter carefully. - Do not eat or drink anything from the time stated in your appointment letter. - Do not wear contact lenses. - Do not wear any jewellery, except for a wedding ring. - Do not bring any valuables with you into hospital.
+- Read your admission letter carefully. - Do not wear any jewellery, except for a wedding ring. - Do not bring any valuables with you into hospital.
 We cannot accept responsibility for loss or damage to personal belongings. - Have a bath or shower before you come into hospital. - Wear comfortable clothing and footwear to go home in.